anshjoseph/felics-ae-ascon/documentation/setup.md

 `config.sh`
 -----------

-`scripts/config/config.sh` records the path for programs used during measurements, such as code size analyzers, debuggers and simulators.
+Measurement scripts use `scripts/plumbingconfig.sh` to find the path of various utilities, such as code size analyzers, debuggers and simulators.

+The file does not exist on a fresh copy of the repository; it can be created by copying `scripts/plumbing/config.sh.template`, and amending it to fit your setup.

 Platform-specific makefiles
 ---------------------------